In Colorado, 37% of women and 30% of men* experience domestic violence in their lifetimes, including intimate partner violence, rape and stalking.

 Statistics to Know.

-7.8 million women have been raped by an intimate partner at some point in their lives.
+Nearly 1 in 2 women in the United States will face physical violence from an intimate partner at some point in their lives.